benradstone/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2.md

 ![Architecture: HDP Sandbox to ADLS Gen2](/wandisco-documentation/img/arch_hdp_sandbox_adlsg2.jpg)

-1. If a HDFS write request is on a path that matches a HCFS rule, the Fusion Server in the HDP zone will coordinate with the Fusion Server in the ADLS Gen2 zone (read requests are passed through to HDFS).
+1. If a HDFS write request is on a path that matches a HCFS rule, the LiveData Plane Server in the HDP zone will coordinate with the LiveData Plane Server in the ADLS Gen2 zone (read requests are passed through to HDFS).
-1. HDFS writes/changes are then read by the Fusion IHC in the HDP zone, and replicated to the Fusion Server in the ADLS Gen2 zone.
+1. HDFS writes/changes are then read by the IHC Server in the HDP zone, and replicated to the LiveData Plane Server in the ADLS Gen2 zone.
-1. The Fusion Server in the ADLS Gen2 zone will transform the HDFS data to equivalent ADLS Gen2 storage changes.
+1. The LiveData Plane Server in the ADLS Gen2 zone will transform the HDFS data to equivalent ADLS Gen2 storage changes.